Shane Gillis’ New Sitcom Could Have Been A Lot Worse

 Tires certainly has problems, and I’ll get into them.
 But as someone who didn’t know Gillis at all before the SNL flap and lost track of him almost immediately afterward, I could at least respect the fact that he didn’t make causing offense the centerpiece of his career, getting himself booked on the right-wing grievance circuit.
 The worst of the podcast highlights that scuppered his first big break might be entirely indicative of his comedy overall — I am in no position to know that — but Gillis’ choices since his public exposure indicate that he has serious ambitions for his future.

 He had so thoroughly sunk from my view that it took almost Gillis’ whole first episode of Bupkis, Peacock’s short-lived autobiographical sitcom about Pete Davidson, to recognize him as “Gilly,” one of the thinly fictionalized buddies in Pete’s entourage.
 Considering that the show was executive produced by SNL impresario Lorne Michaels, who’d presumably had a direct role in rescinding Gillis’ job offer, Gillis’ recurring guest shot was a sign of a thaw.
-Sure enough, a few months after Gillis’ first Netflix special, Beautiful Dogs, premiered on the platform, Gillis was invited to host SNL
+Sure enough, a few months after Gillis’ first Netflix special, Beautiful Dogs, premiered on the platform, Gillis was invited to host SNL.

 Gillis had joked on his podcast that after the incident, he would only darken the studio stage to kill himself on it, but as you may have heard, he made it through alive, alluding to the scandal in his monologue without apology or defiance, seeming mostly sheepish before using the time to introduce himself to a new audience with material he acknowledged was a lot more family-friendly than what he usually performs.
 I won’t go so far as to say he seemed humble, but he at least gave the impression that he knew what a big shot this was and didn’t want to squander it over politics.

 Which brings us, at last, to Tires, which has the same vibe.
 Gillis plays Shane, a mechanic at a regional Pennsylvania auto shop chain; his location seems to be perpetually jockeying with Belmont for second-last place in the organization, and it doesn’t help that his manager for the past two months has been Will (Steve Gerben), a completely inexperienced boob who got the job by being the owner’s son.
-Both Shane and Will are closely monitored by Dave (Stavros Halkias), the unpleasant goblin who is also Will’s dad.
+Both Shane and Will are closely monitored by Dave (Stavros Halkias), the unpleasant goblin who is also a spy and hatchet man for Will’s dad.
 Customers and neighboring entrepreneurs keep the setting lively and changeable.
 Gillis co-created with Gerben and John McKeever (credited only by his surname), self-funding the production before selling it to Netflix.

 I went into Tires with an open mind, prepared to enjoy a story about working-class life told without romanticism or condescension.
 There are solid jokes starting right in the pilot, which revolves around Will’s ill-considered “initiative” to attract more female customers as well as his Michael Scott-esque decision to announce it to a local journalist before seeing whether it’s actually going to work.
 Meanwhile, a tense Will gets drawn into a trap of a conversation about the neighboring Andiamo Brothers’ new receptionist and her hot “balboas” before staffer Kilah (Kilah Fox) crushes her foot with a tire and admits to using up her sick days on nonsense like not being able to get the makeup off after an Insane Clown Posse Show.